alexdeyneka/article-service/ReadMe.md

 To launch the application
 1) Start ArticleServiceApplication.java: open it in Intellij IDEA, and press Ctrl + Shift + F10
 2) Import resources/article-service.postman_collection.json to Postman
+3) First of all run generateFWT POST request in order to get FWT token
+4) Copy the token and paste it to <Authorization -> Barear Token -> Token> field of each requests
-3) You are welcome to run Postman requests with default or custom payload
+5) You are welcome to run Postman requests with default or custom payload
 ```